 It’s difficult enough to convince people to make charitable donations as it is… add outdated payment methods to the equation and there’s no doubt many could-be donations are being lost every day.
 At its most basic level, the Token Ibis app makes charitable giving more likely to occur simply by making it super easy and convenient for everybody with a smartphone.

-- Social Compensation – Many social workers are underpaid because they would rather make a big difference than a big salary.
+Many nonprofit workers are underpaid because they would rather make a big difference than a big salary.
 That won’t change any time soon but with Ibis, organizations can at least recognize the value of their workers with a supplementary Ibis bonus.
 While the money ultimately gets recycled back into the nonprofit sector, its workers can finally begin to gain the social influence and status that they deserve.